19hours/sg-statutes/Acts/Financial Advisers Act.md

 (3) The Authority may at any time add to, vary or revoke any condition or restriction of a licence.

+[1/2009 wef 26/11/2010]

 (4) Any licensed financial adviser which contravenes any condition or restriction imposed by the Authority under this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 and, in the case of a continuing offence, to a further fine not exceeding $10,000 for every day or part thereof during which the offence continues after conviction.

-(5) Any licensed representative who contravenes any condition or restriction imposed by the Authority under this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 and, in the case of a continuing offence, to a further fine not exceeding $2,500 for everyday or part thereof during which the offence continues after conviction.
+(5) Any licensed representative who contravenes any condition or restriction imposed by the Authority under this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 and, in the case of a continuing offence, to a further fine not exceeding $2,500 for every day or part thereof during which the offence continues after conviction.

+[SIA, s.
+33]

 ### Licence fees